SBroecker/sbroecker.github.io/_pages/about.md

 - Right now I'm deep into my PhD research, exploring synthetic data generation and multimodal deep learning.
 - Most recently, I spent a summer at [Okareo](https://okareo.com/), where I focused on synthetic data generation and model evaluation for Large Language Models (LLMs).
-- My initial dive into privacy and synthetic data was with the US Census Bureau, where I contributed to building differential privacy tools for healthcare data.
+- My initial dive into privacy and synthetic data was with the US Census Bureau, where I to built differential privacy tools for healthcare data.
+You can see some of that [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/SBroecker/cif/main/Privacy%20Models%20for%20EHealth%20-%20Intro%20and%20Scope.html).
 - Before grad school I worked in Data Science with a particular emphasis on civic tech — an interest that continues to drive much of my work today.
 - And even before that I worked on science and technology policy as part of the University of Virginia's [Policy Internship Program](https://engineering.virginia.edu/offices-programs/policy-internship-program).